The Aviation Law Review: Australia

 Aviation in Australia is overseen through a combination of industry and regulatory bodies that deal with specific sectors of aviation, and the laws surrounding liability of carriers in Australia are administered under both international conventions and domestic legislation.

 The federal government department responsible for aviation is the Department of Infrastructure, Transport, Regional Development and Communications.
-The role of this department in relation to aviation is to advise the federal government on policy and regulatory frameworks for airports and the aviation industry, manage administration of the government's interests in privatised airports, and provide policy advice to the Minister for the department on the efficient management of Australian airspace and on aircraft noise and emissions.2
+The role of this department in relation to aviation is to advise the federal government on policy and regulatory frameworks for airports and the aviation industry, manage administration of the government's interests in privatised airports, and provide policy advice to the minister for the department on the efficient management of Australian airspace and on aircraft noise and emissions.2

-Established under the Civil Aviation Act 1988 (Cth), the Civil Aviation Safety Authority (CASA) is the primary regulator of safety regulations in civil air operations both within Australia, and Australian aircraft operating outside Australian territory.
+Established under the Civil Aviation Act 1988 (Cth), the Civil Aviation Safety Authority (CASA) is the primary regulator of safety regulations in civil air operations both within Australia and for Australian aircraft operating outside Australian territory.
 In administering a number of statutes, CASA is responsible for regulating and maintaining standards for training, education, licensing and certification of both aircraft and operators.
 Its mission is to 'to promote a positive and collaborative safety culture through a fair, effective and efficient aviation safety regulatory system, supporting our aviation community'.

 The Australian Transport and Safety Bureau (ATSB) is Australia's national transport safety investigator with responsibility for investigations of accidents in the aviation industry.
 Its functions are to assess and independently investigate transport safety matters, and identify factors affecting transport safety,4 and it is the body to which aviation accidents are reported.
 The ATSB works with other government and non-government bodies to improve safety in the industry.
-However, it is not a function of the ATSB to apportion blame or provide means to determine liability in respect of a transport safety matter5 and there are restrictions on the use of evidence gathered by it in the course of accident investigations.
+However, it is not a function of the ATSB to apportion blame or provide means to determine liability in respect of a transport safety matter,5 and there are restrictions on the use of evidence gathered by it in the course of accident investigations.